Post

 print(f"Base64 Encoded: {encoded_string}") # Output: SGVsbG8sIFdvcmxkIQ==

-# Decoding the string
+# Decode the string

 decoded_bytes = base64.b64decode(encoded_bytes)